 Creating a content marketing strategy that is scalable, repeatable, and effective is about more than just making a list of blog topics and working through it.
 To create content that engages and delights across platforms you'll want to take the time to plan out your content and content strategy.
-That's how you can build a content marketing strategy that brings in more leads and customers that you've ever seen before - or at least get your content and brand found on search engines.
+That's how you can build a content marketing strategy that brings in more leads and customers than you've ever seen before - or at least get your content and brand found on search engines.

 But as anyone who's ever tried to develop a content marketing strategy that works can tell you, it isn't easy.

 Sometimes you need the right content planning tools to help you on your way.